state-adapt/state-adapt/apps/docs2/docs/api/angular/index/adapt.md

 ```

 ### Example: Using AdaptOptions
-`adapt(initialState, { adapter, sources, path, signalPing })`
+`adapt(initialState, { adapter, sources, path })`

-You can also define an adapter, sources, a state path and a signal ping interval as part of an AdaptOptions object.
+You can also define an adapter, sources, and a state path as part of an AdaptOptions object.

 Sources allow the store to declaratively react to external events rather than be commanded
 by imperative code in callback functions.